All That Is Solid Melts into Air: Part I. Goethe's Faust: The Tragedy of Development

 Marshall Berman begins this book by making a literary comparison between Goethe's Faust and the process and mode of Modernity claiming that "the whole movement of the work enacts the larger movement of Western society".
 In Berman's view, the three 'metamorphoses' which Faust passes through (the Dreamer, the Lover, and the Developer) express the journey of Modernity.

 By starting "in an intellectual's lonely room, in an abstracted and isolated realm of thought; it ends in the midst of a far reaching realm of production and exchange, ruled by giant corporate bodies and complex organizations, which Faust's thought it helping to create, and which are enabling him to create more."

-The main focus which Berman wishes us to glean from this Part I (which will set the tone for the rest of the book), is that Faust is the epitome of Modernity in that he is like a "sorcerer who is no longer able to control the powers of the underworld that he has called up by his spells."
+The main focus that Berman wishes us to glean from this Part I (which will set the tone for the rest of the book), is that Faust is the epitome of Modernity in that he is like a "sorcerer who is no longer able to control the powers of the underworld that he has called up by his spells."

 First Metamorphosis: The Dreamer

 In the first metamorphosis, Marshall compares Faust to being in the phase of the Dreamer.
 Here, Faust is a successful and intellectually gifted man detached from the world.
 An esteemed doctor, lawyer, theologian, philosopher, scientist, professor and college administrator, Faust is an accomplished person.
-And yet, he feels that all his successes have been hollow and he talks endlessly about how he hasn't lived at all.
+Yet he feels that all his successes have been hollow, and he talks endlessly about how he hasn't lived at all.

 "What makes Faust’s triumphs feel like traps to him is that up to now they have all been triumphs of inwardness.
 For years, through both meditation and experimentation, through reading books and taking drugs—he is a humanist in the truest sense; nothing human is alien to him—he has done all he could do to cultivate his capacity for thought and feeling and vision.
 And yet the further his mind has expanded, the deeper his sensitivity has grown, the more he has isolated himself, and the more impoverished have become his relationships to life outside—to other people, to nature, even to his own needs and active powers.
 His culture has developed by detaching itself from the totality of life."

 Faust here represents the Modern Humanist who is trying to break away from the stagnant traditions of the feudal society he comes from.
 "As the bearer of a dynamic culture within a stagnant society, he is torn between inner and outer life."